The difference between antigen and antibody is mainly due to the following factors like functional role, specificity factor and foreignness.

 There are two types of antigen, depending upon their chemical reaction.

 Complete antigen: It can induce the production of an antibody alone.
-It can react with a specific antibody.
-These do not need any carrier protein molecule to induce antibody formation.
+It can react with a specific antibody and do not need any carrier protein molecule to induce antibody formation.

 Haptens: These are also called incomplete antigens, as these cannot influence the production of the antibody alone.
 It cannot react specifically to an antibody, without a molecular carrier.
-It further categorizes into two types:
+It further categorizes into two types, as shown in the diagram below:

 Diagram showing the association of hapten molecule with a molecular carrier to form a complete antigen is given below: